emm-sam/Computer-Vision-Rock-Paper-Scissors/README.md

 - The game needs to be started, stopped and repeated
 - This is achieved using flags
-- started flag toggles the game on and off
+- Started flag toggles the game on and off

 ```python
 """